hapax/hapax.github.io/assets/simple-physics.md

 Instead, let's focus on a single, simple estimate: *household* power usage.
-This will make up some fixed fraction of the whole, perhaps $10\%$ or so, so we just multiply by $10$ at the end.
+This will make up some fixed fraction of the whole, perhaps $10\%$ or so, so we just multiply by $10$ at the end of the day.

-Let's start by writing some subestimates, factorising our guess using *people* (rather than households) as an intermediate unit:
+We start by writing some subestimates, factorising our guess using *people* (rather than households) as an intermediate unit:

 $$